braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/initial_sdk_setup.md

 ### AMD module loader
 If you are using Google Tag Manager alongside an AMD module loader such as RequireJS to load Braze's SDK you will need to use the RequireJS-compatible integration snippet in your `<head>` tag.

-Check out the appropriate section of our [Braze Web SDK Github Repository][2] for more details.
+Check out the appropriate section of our [Braze Web SDK GitHub Repository][2] for more details.

 ### Tealium iQ
 Tealium iQ offers a basic turnkey Braze integration.
 To configure the integration, search for Braze in the Tealium Tag Management interface, and provide the Web SDK API key from your dashboard.